sums will set you free

 Learning chess, cricket, snooker and other games is common.
 It’s a matter of learning arbitrary definitions and rules, and such learning is often enthusiastic.

 Maths is not much different.
-Much of it is a clear way of communicating about realities.
+Much of maths is a clear way of communicating about realities.

 The way maths is widely taught is as a language without context.
 It would be like learning English without meanings - learning ‘the cat sat on the mat’ with no idea what a mat, a cat, or a sat meant.